42Curriculum/ft_webserv/README.md

 - [ ] Your program should have a config file in argument or use a default path
 - [ ] You can only use fcntl as flow: fcntl(fd, F_SETFL, O_NONBLOCK); Any other flags is forbidden

-In the config file, you should be able to :
+In the config file, you shoul be able to :
 - [x] choose the port and host of each "server"
-- [ ] setup the server_names or not
+- [x] setup the server_names or not
-- [ ] The first server for a host:port will be the default for this host:port (meaning it will answer to all request that doesn't belong to the other server)
+- [x] The first server for a host:port will be the default for this host:port (meaning it will answer to all request that doesn't belong to the other server)
-- [ ] setup default error pages
+- [x] setup default error pages
 - [ ] limit client body size
 - [ ] setup routes with one or multiple of the following rules/configuration (routes won't be using regexp):

 ## Bonus part

 ## Dependencies
-* A C language compiler most common would be GCC or Clang.
+* A C language compiler most codmmon would be GCC or Clang.
 * These were written to run on Unix based systems, it would likely work on a windows machine too but is currently untested.

 ## Installation